MaxxDoShark/MaxxDoShark/README.md

 # Hello, World! 👋

-I'm [Your Name], a passionate [Your Role/Title] from [Your Location].
+I'm Maxx, a passionate hobbyist from Utah.
 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🌟 Exploring the realms of [Your Interests/Specializations]
+- 🌟 Exploring the realms of Music Production, and Full Stack Devlopment
-- 💻 Currently working on [Current Project/Job]
+- 💻 Currently working on several website based programs.
 - 🌈 Always learning and adapting to new technologies

 ## 🛠️ Tech Stack
-- Languages: [Your Programming Languages]
+- Languages: Javascript, Python, Php, Rust, Some C++
-- Frameworks: [Your Frameworks]
+- Frameworks: nodejs
-- Tools: [Your Tools]
+- Tools: Discordjs

 ## 🌐 Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/yourlinkedin)